 Sterling Silver Regency Card Case 1835 Hallmarked Castle Abbotsford Taylor and Parry

-This is an extraordinarily beautiful 180+ year old hallmarked antique Regency English sterling silver calling card case date marked for 1835.
+This is an antique Regency English sterling silver calling card case date marked for 1835 and extraordinarily beautiful.

-The repousse foliage design on one side is of Abbotsford House, Melrose, Scotland home of Sir Walter Scott with Newstead Abbey in Nottinghamshire, England home of Lord Byron on the reverse.
+The 180+ year old English hallmarked repousse sterling silver card case has a foliage design with a rendering of is of Abbotsford House, Melrose, Scotland home of Sir Walter Scott on one side with Newstead Abbey in Nottinghamshire, England home of Lord Byron on the reverse.

 The case weighs 2.865 ounces or 81.4 grams of silver and is marked with the lion for sterling, William IV's head, date letter for 1835 and the anchor for Birmingham, England which is 2 years before Queen Victoria ascended to the throne in what is referred to as the Regency period.